dturvene/ring-buffer/article-meson.md

 including [cmake](cmake.org), gradle/groovy, maven, bazel, meson, ninja, autotools.
 I am sure there are many more I have overlooked.

-Of these [cmake]() is argueably the most prevalent for C/C++ development, and the one I have used the most behind make.
+Of these [cmake]() is arguably the most prevalent for C/C++ development, and the one I have used the most behind make.
 There is a cmake `CMakeLists.txt` in the repo here for comparison to meson.
 It clearly influenced [meson]() goals and some of its framework.
 However, I did not use [cmake]() if [make]() was an option.
 I never found it to be as comprehensive as [make]().
 Easier?
 Yes.
 More powerful?
 Sometimes.
 More flexible?
+No.  More intuitive?
 No.

-Layered on top of the these build tool is a comparable package manager that:
+Now layer on top of the these build tools a comparable package manager that:

 1) collects the executable and supporting configuration files into a package,
 2) installs the package files into a target filesystem, checking for compatible